Creating a task definition using the console - Amazon Elastic Container Service

 An Amazon EC2 instance with GPU support has 1 GPU unit for every GPU.
 For more information, see Working with GPUs on Amazon ECS.

-• The Docker 20.10.0 or later daemon reserves a minimum of 6 MiB of memory for a container, so you should not specify fewer than 6 MiB of memory for your containers.
+• The Docker 20.10.0 or later daemon reserves a minimum of 6 mebibytes (MiB) of memory for a container, so don't specify fewer than 6 MiB of memory for your containers.

-The Docker 19.03.13-ce or earlier daemon reserves a minimum of 4 MiB of memory for a container, so you should not specify fewer than 4 MiB of memory for your containers.
+The Docker 19.03.13-ce or earlier daemon reserves a minimum of 4 MiB of memory for a container, so don't specify fewer than 4 MiB of memory for your containers.

 • For Memory soft limit, enter the soft limit (in GB) of memory to reserve for the container.